MiyuruAmarasiri/Qsafe/learn.md

 # Learning Qsafe

-This guide gives newcomers a structured path to become productive with Qsafe’s quantum-safe communication stack.
+This guide gives newcomers a structured path to become productive with Qsafe’s quantum-safe communication protocol.
 It combines reading assignments, hands-on labs, and checkpoints so you can build confidence in each subsystem.

 ## Learning Objectives
 - Understand how Qsafe blends ML-KEM (Kyber) and ML-DSA (Dilithium) with hardware attestation.